 Counseling or therapy can occur at an inpatient facility or as outpatient.
 People who can administer counseling are psychiatrists, psychologists, and social workers.

 Studies show it’s not clear whether epilepsy medication can help this condition or not.
 However, medication for mood disorders may be a viable treatment plan.

 If you were diagnosed with epilepsy but aren’t responding to medication, you may be experiencing pseudoseizures.
 Getting a correct diagnosis is the first step toward getting well.

-In one 2003 study of 317 patients, 29 to 52 percent experienced resolution of seizures and 15 to 43 percent experienced fewer seizures.
+In of 317 patients, 29 to 52 percent experienced resolution of seizures and 15 to 43 percent experienced fewer seizures.
 If the person had a psychological condition that was diagnosed, they were more likely to experience long-term recovery.